Chapter 2 - Mr. Modesto

 As short as the explanation was, Forrester had to swallow it and accept it.
 Mr. Anon was reasonable enough, he was not an experienced supervisor, it would have been too risky to trust him with a responsibility like it so soon.
 He nodded and closed the topic “Oh, ok…”, however wrong the exchange felt afterwards.
 Something was odd, but Forrester knew better than to complain to his superiors when they must have known better.

 Moving on and about to finish his food, Anon raised his head when a loud whistle erupted throughout the field, announcing the lunch break for everyone else.
-He stood up, ready to excuse himself and walk from the table with an empty plate at the very moment mamono and hard-working men begun filling the now crowded space.
+He stood up, ready to excuse himself and walk from the table with an empty plate at the very moment monstergirls and hard-working men begun filling the now crowded space.

-Anon always kept more than just a safe distance from mamono workers.
+Anon always kept more than just a safe distance from monstergirl workers.
 Spraying himself for good measure was obviously too rude to do in their presence, and he knew that they too did not find his close vicinity comfortable.
 Furthermore, an awkward silence succeeded once Anon had moved away and outside of the cafeteria.
 It was understood, even if most of them had never interacted with him or been there to see his days working in the field.
 The quiet agreement not to say it out loud served to prove the underlying concession that he was afraid, and that made it all the more confusing when Forrester mentioned their new plan.

 “We’ll be coming here every day from now on, he says,” Forrester explained.